tsundere-cafe/pixel-mirror/README.md

 Mirror of the contents of a bunch of .zips from http://www.cavestory.org/pixels-works/list.php

+Everything © Daisuke "Pixel" AMAYA.
 I don't own any of this...

 Hosted at http://pixel-mirror.paperplane.io/